awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

    }
    ```

-   Be sure to update the Amazon Resource Name in the `Iterator` state above so that it references the Lambda you created earlier\.
+   Be sure to update the ARN in the `Iterator` state above, so that it references the Lambda function you created earlier\.
 For more information about the Amazon States Language, see [State Machine Structure](amazon-states-language-state-machine-structure.md)\.

 1. Use the graph in the **Visual Workflow** pane to check that your Amazon States Language code describes your state machine correctly\.

-   This graph shows the logic expressed in the above state machine code\.
+   This graph shows the logic expressed in the previous state machine code\.
 ![\[State machine workflow\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-create-iterate-workflow.png)

    If you don't see the graph, choose ![\[refresh\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-getting-started-refresh.png)![\[refresh\]](http://docs.aws.amazon.com/step-functions/latest/dg/)![\[refresh\]](http://docs.aws.amazon.com/step-functions/latest/dg/) in the **Visual Workflow** pane\.

 1. Choose **Next**\.

-1. Create or enter an IAM role\.
+1. Create or enter an IAM role:
-   + To create a new IAM role for Step Functions, select **Create an IAM role for me**, and enter a **Name** for your role\.
+   + To create an IAM role for Step Functions, select **Create an IAM role for me**, and enter a **Name** for your role\.
    + If you have [previously created an IAM role](procedure-create-iam-role.md) with the correct permissions for your state machine, select **Choose an existing IAM role**\.
-Select a role from the drop\-down, or provide an ARN for that role\.
+Select a role from the list, or provide an ARN for that role\.
 **Note**
 If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
 Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

-1. Select **Create state machine**\.
+1. Choose **Create state machine**\.

 ## Step 4: Start a New Execution<a name="create-iterate-pattern-step-4"></a>